 Both men and women can experience foot or ankle pain, and it’s important to seek appropriate care in a timely manner.
 This allows your doctor to attempt conservative treatments as effective measures to reduce the pain and underlying medical condition.
-Here are a few resolution ideas to help you achieve your goals in 2017.
+Here are a few resolution ideas to help you achieve your goals this year!

 1) Slowly build into your workout

 It is important not to overload your fitness routine.
 Gradually building on your routine will avoid overuse injuries such as shin splints and plantar fasciitis.

 Chose the proper footwear for each occasion this year.
 Minimize the use of high heels (maybe leave them in the office) or at least scale down their height.
 Also, throw out those old and worn sneakers or athletic shoes that don’t offer proper support.